-The Changing of the Queen’s Life Guard takes place daily on Horse Guards Parade at 11am (10am Sundays).
+The Changing of the king’s Life Guard takes place daily on Horse Guards Parade at 11am (10am Sundays).
 The Daily Inspection takes place at 4pm (Front Yard Whitehall).

 We are committed to ensuring the Household Cavalry Museum is accessible to all visitors.
 If you have any queries or need any assistance, please ask.

 Combine a visit to the Museum with any of the following attractions close by.